Southern African Large Telescope

 Table 16: HRS blue detector read-out times (seconds) with different binning and read-out amplifier configurations.
 The default (=standard) readout mode is highlighted.

 A default read-out mode has been standardised as:

 Users are strongly advised, in almost all cases, to use this recommended detector configuration for HRS proposals.
 Although it is the slowest option, the data quality will be of the highest achievable standard, with the simplest possible data reduction requirements.
-SALT will provide the calibration files (weekly CalSys arcs and flats for all modes; daily HR CalSys and HS internal ThAr mode arcs; daily bias frames, as mentioned in Section 8.2 above).
+SALT will provide the calibration files (weekly CalSys arcs and flats for all modes; daily HS internal ThAr mode arcs; daily bias frames, as mentioned in Section 8.2 above).
 This mode is also currently the only one which is fully supported by the data reduction pipeline.
 Users using other modes (see next paragraphs) will only obtain non-reduced data and will have to process the data themselves.